JariBey/String-to-Differential-Equation-Solver/README.md

-Code relies on Sympy, re, script.integrate.solve_ivp.
+Code relies on Numpy, Sympy, Regex, and Scipy.
 This project was meant as a Claude Sonnet 4.6 test, but after thorough inspection and testing it became clear that it provided a useful and effective tool for real-world use.

 Allows for ordinary- or partial differential equations to be converted from string to solution.
 Ideal for rapid scientific and Machine Learning dataset construction, or teaching purposes.